isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 **Reference Genome Build**

-You can filter for tables that contain data for hg19 or hg38.
+Filter for tables that contain data for hg19 or hg38.
 In a few cases, there are tables which contain information from both genome builds; for example, tables that include liftover coordinates between the reference builds.

 .. image:: GenomeReference-filter.png